jeffleeismyhero/devise-ios-fork/README.md

 ## User model validation and messaging

-**devise-ios** also delivers a simple validation wrapper for your purposes.
-If you wish to use it, conform `DVSUserDataSource` protocol and implement `additionalValidationRulesForAction:` method.
+**devise-ios** under the hood uses [NGRValidator](https://github.com/netguru/ngrvalidator) to validate data.
+On top of it **devise-ios** delivers a possibility to add your own validation rules.
+If you wish to add some of them, conform `DVSUserDataSource` protocol and implement `additionalValidationRulesForAction:` method.

-Let's say a subclass of `DVSUser` has an additional property `NSString *registrationUsername` thet you want to validate during registration process to fulfill conditions:
+Let's say a subclass of `DVSUser` has an additional property `NSString *registrationUsername` you want to validate during registration process to fulfill conditions:
 * cannot be nil
 * length should be at least 4 signs
 * length should be at most 20 signs